-B. Permit Reopener(s)
+A. Permit Reopener(s)

-1. In accordance with 40 CFR 122 and 124, this permit may be modified by EPA to include effluent limits, monitoring, or other conditions to implement new regulations, including EPA-approved water quality standards; or to address new information indicating the presence of effluent toxicity or the reasonable potential for the discharge to cause or contribute to exceedances of water quality standards.
+- 1. In accordance with 40 CFR 122 and 124, this permit may be modified by EPA to include effluent limits, monitoring, or other conditions to implement new regulations, including EPA-approved water quality standards; or to address new information indicating the presence of effluent toxicity or the reasonable potential for the discharge to cause or contribute to exceedances of water quality standards. - a.
+This permit may be reopened, and enterococci discharge limits imposed, if required monitoring indicates that the discharge may contribute to the exceedence of enterococcus standards for which the receiving water (Pago Bay) is listed as water-quality impaired. - b.
+This permit may also be reopened if the biological monitoring program specified in section III.D is not carried out as required, or if biological monitoring indicates potential toxic effects due to the discharge, or if EPA finds other cause to believe that there may be toxic effects from the effluent.
+EPA will then incorporate a toxicity testing requirement into the permit.

-C. Twenty-four Hour Reporting of Noncompliance
+B. Twenty-four Hour Reporting of Noncompliance

 1. In accordance with 40 CFR 122.41(l)(6)(i), (ii), and (iii), the following condition is expressly incorporated into this permit.
 The permittee shall report any noncompliance which may endanger health or the environment.
-Any information shall be provided orally within 24 hours from the time the permittee becomes aware of the circumstances, to EPA and Guam Environmental Protection Agency (GEPA).
-The permittee shall notify EPA and GEPA at the following telephone numbers:
+Any information shall be provided orally within 24 hours from the time the permittee becomes aware of the circumstances, to EPA and Guam EPA.
+The permittee shall notify EPA and Guam EPA at the following telephone numbers: